Community engagement strategies

 3. Grassroots teams want autonomy in what they do, they may not want to have to set everything up themselves or figure out all the details but they do want to have control over the way things run in their area.

-4. Local chapters can learn from each other, especially if the head office has the data to compare and contrast performance.
+4. Chapter management means learning from each other, especially if the head office has the data to compare and contrast performance.

 Distributed organizing for political parties